 - report to a probation officer.

-Not everyone qualifies.
+Not everyone qualifies for felony probation.
 A judge determines eligibility by considering a variety of factors, such as:

 - your criminal history and